-The first preview page spreads are now now on the site to look at and give a great idea of how the final book will look.
+There are preview page spreads on the site to look at and give a great idea of how the final book will look.
 The book is scheduled for Summer 2019 and the cover design has been updated, see below.

 BOOK DETAILS • From around the start of the twentieth century, right up until the 1960s, street photographers were busy in holiday resorts all around Britain.
 It was a speculative trade; of the many tens of thousands of images they must have taken, it’s impossible to say what percentage were ever collected, but those that survive form a unique record of society.
 What makes these photographs so special is that the subjects didn’t expect to have their photograph taken, so they dressed as society at the time dictated.
 Thus the images capture a moment in time, reflecting the fashions, social status and habits of the era.

 COMMERCIAL • There is a sixty second video for the book on our YouTube channel with photos and information.
 A short new video of walking pictures taken in Mabelthorpe has also been released.

 This book is the first to collect a selection of these images, taken by companies with such names as Walkie Snaps (from Blackpool), Skeg-cards (from Skegness you’ll not be surprised to learn), The Krazy Komic Studios (a name which seems to come straight out of the pages of the novel Brighton Rock, fittingly they had their booth in the arches on that town’s Esplanade),

 Sunbeam and Sunny Snaps who both worked the resorts on the Kent coast.